The Essentials of Innovation for Governments

 - develop an understanding of and the capability of creating a sense of urgency and a social movement for innovation, i.e. to involve, engage and excite others;

 - develop the capabilities to facilitate cultural change, and to influence the behaviour of senior leaders.

-The Essentials of Innovation for Governments programme, The Essentials of Corporate Entrepreneurship programme, and the Leading Innovation Excellence programme, are offered by the Erasmus Centre for Entrepreneurship.
+The Essentials of Innovation for Governments programme, The Essentials of Innovation Leadership programme, and the Leading Innovation Excellence programme, are offered by the Erasmus Centre for Entrepreneurship.
 Erasmus Centre for Entrepreneurship is fuelled by their belief that entrepreneurship is the primary driver for innovation an strive to embed entrepreneurship in the DNA of people.